Quantum logic under semi-classical limit: information loss: Introduction

 \section{Introduction}

-The problem of quantum computer construction is of current importance in modern physics.
-The interest in it is caused by the significant gap in calculation with quantum algorithms, such as (but not only) Grover search and Shor's factoring, instead of their classical analogues.
-But why is quantum calculation more efficient compared to the classical one?
-The wide-spread answer is: the speed-up is based on the quantum parallelism and, probably, on entanglement.
-However this is only the qualitative explanation, and it seems reasonable to try to explain the gap from the basic principles of quantum and classical computation.
-To do this, formal rules of quantum and classical logics should be stated, since any computation may be interpreted as construction of some logical expression from the elementary ones.
-These rules were formulated by G. Birkhoff and J. von Neumann in their paper \cite{ql_Neumann}.
+The construction of a quantum computer is an important open problem in modern physics.
+The interest in this endeavour is mainly due to high efficiency of quantum algorithms, such as (but not only) the Grover search and Shor's factoring, and the fact that their classical analogues are much less efficient.
+But why are quantum calculations much more efficient than the classical analogues?
+The common answer to this question is: the speed-up is based on the quantum parallelism and, probably, on entanglement.
+However this is only the qualitative explanation, and it is reasonable to try to explain the gap in efficiency from the basic principles of quantum and classical computation.
+Every computation, either it is quantum or classical, can be decomposed into a set of elementary operations.
+We impose the semiclassical limit and study how the complete set of quantum gates is reduced to the classical counterpart.
+We base our analysis on the formal rules of the quantum and classical logics, which were first formulated by G. Birkhoff and J. von Neumann in their seminal paper \cite{ql_Neumann}.